Bayesian Solution Uncertainty Quantification for Differential Equations: Quantifying uncertainty for differential equation models

 The main challenge of working with differential equation models, from both mathematical and statistical perspectives, is that solutions are generally not available in closed form.
-When this occurs, prior exploration of the mathematical model, $u^*({\bf x},{\bf t}, \theta)$, cannot be performed directly.
-This issue is dealt with throughout the literature by replacing the exact solution with an $N$-dimensional approximate solution, $\hat{u}^N({\bf x},{\bf t},\theta)$, obtained using numerical techniques over a size $N$ partition of the domain $\mathcal{D}$.
-Inference and prediction based on $\hat{u}^N({\bf x},{\bf t},\theta)$ then inform the reasoning process when, for example, assessing financial risk in deciding on oil field bore configurations, or forming government policy in response to extreme weather events.
+When this occurs, prior exploration of the mathematical model, $u^*(x, t, \theta)$, cannot be performed directly.
+This issue is dealt with throughout the literature by replacing the exact solution with an $N$ dimensional approximate solution, $\hat{u}^N(x, t,\theta)$, obtained using numerical techniques over a size $N$ grid partitioning of the domain $\mathcal {D}$.
+Inference and prediction based on $\hat{u}^N(x, t,\theta)$ then inform the reasoning process when, for example, assessing financial risk in deciding on oil field bore configurations, or forming government policy in response to extreme weather events.

-Because such systems are often highly nonlinear, the seemingly innocuous assumption of negligible numerical error can lead to serious model bias.
-Limited computation and coarse mesh size are contributors to numerical error, as described in the comprehensive overview of \citet{Obercampf2010}.
-For complex, large-scale models, maintaining a mesh size that is fine enough to ignore discretization uncertainty often demands prohibitive computational cost \citep{ArridgeEtAl2006}, so that a coarse mesh is often the only feasible choice despite associated model uncertainty \citep{Agora2014}.

-The study of how uncertainty propagates through a mathematical model is known as the \textit{forward problem}.
-Various aspects of this problem have been investigated in the engineering and applied mathematics literature, but few have considered uncertainty arising from model approximation from a statistical perspective.
+Limited computation and coarse mesh size are contributors to numerical error which, if assumed negligible can lead to serious misspecification for these highly nonlinear models.
+The study of how uncertainty propagates through a mathematical model is known as the \textit {forward problem}.
 Numerical error analysis provides local and global discretization error bounds that are characterized point-wise and relate to the asymptotic behaviour of the deterministic approximation of the model.
-However, accounting for this type of {\em verification error} for the purpose of model inference has proven to be a difficult open problem \citep{Obercampf2010}, causing discretization uncertainty to be often ignored in practice.
+However, accounting for this type of {\em verification error} for the purpose of model inference has proven to be a difficult open problem \citep {Obercampf2010}, causing discretization uncertainty to be often ignored in practice.
+For complex, large-scale models, maintaining a mesh size that is fine enough to ignore discretization uncertainty demands prohibitive computational cost \citep{ArridgeEtAl2006}, so that a coarse mesh is the only feasible choice despite associated model uncertainty \citep{Agora2014}.
+Furthermore, some ODE and PDE models exhibit highly structured but seemingly unpredictable behaviour.
+Although the long term behaviour of such systems is entrenched in the initial states, the presence of numerical discretization error introduces small perturbations which eventually lead to exponential divergence from the exact solution.
+Consequently, information about initial states rapidly decays as system solution evolves in time \citep {Berliner1991}.